EdwardJXLi/ProjectObsidian/obsidian/modules/README.md

 # Project Obsidian Built-in Plugins/Modules List

 ## Core Modules
-- `core` - Core module, required by all other modules
+- `core` - Core module, required by all other modules - Implements all base features of the Minecraft Classic game.

 ## Libraries / Utilities
 - `nbtlib` - NBT Library, used for reading and writing NBT files